hrishim/llvl_prog1_book/src/memory_inst.md

 ```

-In ex1.s we have provided set up code code that will store the text "Hello" into one location in memory and "Howdy" in another location in memory.
+In *ex_1a.s* we have provided set up code code that will store the text "Hello" into one location in memory and "Howdy" in another location in memory.
 The setup also provides the start address of "Hello"  and the start address of "Howdy".
 The objective of this exercise is to copy the contents of memory starting at X0 into memory location starting at X1.

 So how does this program work.
 Actually, it is pretty simple.
 In a computer every character or letter is stored in a byte of data (8-bits, remember) in a format called ASCII.
 There are other formats for storing text but in this book we will use only ASCII since it is easy to deal with.
 The word Hello has five letters and therefore it takes five bytes of data to store it in memory.
-In ASCII encoding numbers are used to represent English alphabets, numbers, and some symbols.
+In ASCII encoding, numbers are used to represent English alphabets, numbers, and some symbols.

-In ex1.s the register X0 has been pre-loaded with the memory address of the first byte of the string.
+In *ex_1a.s* the register X0 has been pre-loaded with the memory address of the first byte of the string.
 This is the memory address of the character corresponding to the letter "H".
-The destination address - location where the string should be copied to - is provided in X1.
+The destination address - location where the string **should be copied to** - is provided in X1.
 Before the start of the program the address starting at X0 contains the word "Hello" in consecutive memory locations (X0, X0+1...X0+4).
 Just for fun we have stored the word "Howdy" starting at the address in X1.

 The code copies one character at a time from the address starting at X0 to the address at X1.
 Each character of the string Hello is 1 byte in size.
 So to copy the entire string we have to copy 5 bytes.
 Each character is stored in continuous locations of memory.
 In this program, **H** starts at memory address 0x800ac, **e** is at 0x800ad, and **l** at 0x800ae and so on. **Note:** Each character is 1 byte in size.

-The solution provided uses the base plus immediate offset addressing mode (aka immediate offset mode).
+The solution provided uses the base plus **immediate offset addressing mode** (aka immediate offset mode).
+This is a new addressing mode that we have not discussed earlier.
 In this mode the address of the memory operation is computed by adding the specified base register with a immediate value.
 The immediate value is also provided by the programmer.
+The register containing the base address remains unchanged.

 The first instruction in the solution above is: